riddhiaglawe/Sem-6-AI-Practicals/README.md

 This repository contains the Artificial Intelligence laboratory experiments completed during Semester VI.

-The practicals included here demonstrate the implementation of important AI techniques through programming and problem solving.
+The practicals included here demonstrate the implementation of important AI techniques through programming and logical problem solving.

 Each practical generally contains:
 - 📄 Complete practical documentation in PDF format
 - 🧠 Explanation of theoretical concepts
-- 💻 Python implementation
+- 💻 Program implementation
 - 📊 Algorithms or pseudocode
 - ✅ Observations and conclusions

-These experiments help in understanding key Artificial Intelligence topics such as search techniques, heuristic algorithms, constraint satisfaction problems, and rule-based problem solving.
+These experiments help in understanding key Artificial Intelligence topics such as search techniques, heuristic algorithms, constraint satisfaction problems, rule-based reasoning, and logic programming.

 ---